OpenStickCommunity/GP2040-CE/README.md

 GP2040 is a gamepad firmware for the RP2040 microcontroller that provides high performance and a rich feature set across multiple platforms.
 GP2040 is compatible with PC, PS3, PS4 (legacy support) and Nintendo Switch.

-Documentation can be found at <https://feralai.github.io/GP2040>.
+Full documentation can be found at <https://feralai.github.io/GP2040>.

 ## Features